Politics — Page 217

 I’m naïve, but I’d like to think people on both sides of the abortion issue would like for there to never need to be another one – ever!
 We could agree that prevention is better than abortion.
 I would hope so.
 Yet there’s a doctor in California who wants to establish a $20 million floating […]

-The 2022 primary election cycle saw great success for University of North Alabama (UNA) graduates.
-Multiple alumni of the institution secured their respective parties’ nominations and advanced to November’s general election in their bids for federal and state offices.
-In a release touting the candidates’ electoral success, UNA president Dr. Ken Kitts praised the individuals […]
+Multiple UNA alumni secured their respective parties' nomination and advanced to November's general election in their bids for federal and state offices.

 Dr. Daniel Sutter: Making sense of woke business